Adam Goss

 Bio

-During the first season in program history in 2023-24, Goss led the Blue Jays to a 17-22-1 record overall, including an 8-8 mark in Great Northeast Athletic Conference (GNAC) play, securing a postseason berth in the teams innaugural season.
-USJ, who entered the postseason as the sixth-seed, defeated Lasell in the opening game of pod play, picking up the first postseason win in program history.
-In the 2024 campaign, Goss coached five All-GNAC selections, and three GNAC Player of the Weeks.
+During the program's inaugural varsity season in 2024, Goss guided the Blue Jays to a 17-22-1 overall record and an 8-8 mark in GNAC play, earning a postseason berth in the program's first year of competition.
+Entering the GNAC Tournament as the No. 6 seed, USJ defeated Lasell University to secure the first postseason victory in program history before concluding its season in pod play.
+Goss coached five All-GNAC selections and saw three Blue Jays earn GNAC Player of the Week honors.

 Goss arrived at USJ by way of Nichols College, where he was the lead assistant coach and recruiting coordinator for the Bison's baseball program for the last three seasons.
 Nichols is coming off a 15-9 (.625) 2021 campaign, which marked the highest winning percentage for the Bison since 2005.
 The Bison were off to a roaring start in 2020, posting an 8-2 record before the COVID-19 shutdown.
 In 2019, his first season in Dudley, Massachusetts, Nichols finished 21-20 and made the Commonwealth Coast Conference (CCC) Tournament, before falling in the first round.
 Overall, Nichols posted a 44-31 record while Goss was with the program.